 - Also shoes with a thicker sole provide some extra insulation from the ground.

-- The most important thing when shopping for winter shoes is that they fit without squeezing the foot even when one wears double wool socks.
-Air insulates well, but when the toes/feet are pressed against the wall of the toe box, one gets cold feet by conduction and has bad blood circulation.
+- When shopping for winter shoes make sure they fit without squeezing the foot even with two pairs of wool socks.
+Air insulates well, but when the toes/feet are pressed against the toe box, you get cold feet by conduction.
+Moreover, you will have bad blood circulation.

-- Felt booties are great as long as the snow is powdery and they are not cut like moccasins (see moccasins style in the photo below).
-The felt booties get wet in no time in wet snow.
-The moccasin style booties collect snow on them leading to cold feet from conduction from above.
-Furthermore, the collected snow melts when one enters public transportation, a mall, the office, i.e. a place with temperatures above freezing.
+- Felt booties are great for powder snow when they are not cut like moccasins.
+Felt booties get wet in wet snow in no time.
+Moccasin style booties collect snow on them leading to cold feet from conduction from above.
+Furthermore, the collected snow melts once you enter a warm place like public transportation, a mall, the office.
 Wet feet are a recipe for cold feet too.
-The round toe felt booties style looks great with flannel lined Alaska jeans.
+The round toe felt booties style looks great with flannel linned Alaska jeans.

-- Have a pair of shoes at the office to get out of your boots.
-You don’t want to sweat in them while at work.
-The sweat will get cold in no time outside and you get cold feet.
-I schlep my pumps matching to my outfit back and forth every day.
+- Have a pair of shoes or flatouts at the office to get out of your boots.
+You don’t want to sweat in boots while at work.
+The sweat will get cold ioutside leading to cold feet.
+My solution to look stylish is to schlep my pumps matching to my outfit back and forth every day.

 Photos of me: G. Kramm

 © 2013-2021 Nicole Mölders | All rights reserved